 What should I do if the Ministry for Foreign Affairs issues advice not to travel?

 Contact your faculty coordinator at LiU immediately.
-Examine together the possibilities open to you, such as study at LiU, or carrying out the visit virtually using online methods.
+Examine together with the possibilities open to you, such as studying at LiU, or carrying out the visit virtually using online methods.